makeitcloudy/makeitcloudy.github.io/_posts/2022-04-20-how-to-configure-freshtomato-openvpn-server.md

 On top of that, drop your firewall rules.

 ## Summary

-That's it.<br>
-Tested on FreshTomato 2022.3, it uses OpenVPN 2.5.6, OpenSSL 1.1.1o, on RT-N18U.<br>
-Certificates generated with: EasyRSA 3.1.0, OpenSSL 3.0.3 on Windows<br>
+That's it.
+Tested on FreshTomato 2022.3, it uses OpenVPN 2.5.6, OpenSSL 1.1.1o, on RT-N18U.
+Certificates generated with: EasyRSA 3.1.0, OpenSSL 3.0.3 on Windows.

 Last update: 2022.07.01